UK Reproducibility Network

 The University signed up to The Researcher Development Concordat and is committed to improving the employment and support for researchers.

-The University of Glasgow is an endorsing organisation of the Action Plan for Diamond Open Access.
+The University of Glasgow are an endorsing organisation of the Action Plan for Diamond Open Access

 Training